Domingo Monterrosa: Death

-The Farabundo Martí National Liberation Front (FMLN) set a booby trap in a fake rebel radio transmitter that Monterrosa took with him as a victory trophy.
-The bomb went off while he was in flight; the bombing and crash killed all 14 people onboard the aircraft, including Monterrosa.
+The Farabundo Martí National Liberation Front set a booby trap in a fake rebel radio transmitter that Monterrosa took with him as a victory trophy.
+The bomb went off while he was in flight; the bombing and crash killed all 14 people on board the aircraft, including Monterrosa.
 Remnants of his helicopter can be found in the Museum of the Revolution in Perquín, Morazán Department.

 Legacy

 The Military Museum of the Armed Forces of El Salvador designated a special section for Monterrosa.
 After his death, the Legislative Assembly of El Salvador honored Monterrosa with the title of "Hero of Joateca" and declared him a national hero for his service to the country.

 In 2019, the Salvadoran president Nayib Bukele ordered the removal of Monterrosa's name from one of the main military units of the Salvadoran Army.
-Years earlier, another Salvadoran president, Mauricio Funes, asked for forgiveness from the state and the people of El Salvador for the crimes committed by state actors during the civil war, and directed the Army to review their behavior in those years.
+Years earlier, another Salvadoran president, Mauricio Funes, asked for forgiveness from the state and the people of El Salvador for the crimes committed by state actors during the civil war, and directed the army to review their behavior in those years.